 If the body fails to ratify such action, those who took it are personally responsible for any costs or liabilities incurred, because they took it on their own, without the authority of the body.
 See Robert’s Rules pp. 101-102 and 124-125.

 Another option is to postpone the meeting.
 The board can decide that given the state of emergency, the meeting will be held at a future time.
 The legal doctrine of “force majeure” refers to an event that is construed as unforeseeable, unanticipated, or uncontrollable, and it may apply here.

 Unanimous written consent in lieu of a meeting

 For nonprofit boards, in addition to the suggestions above, there is another option.
 If state law allows, boards can take an action by “unanimous written consent in lieu of a meeting.”
 In order for this to apply, every single board member must write a written consent to the action proposed.
 If one of your members is off climbing Mt.
 Kilimanjaro, this won’t work.
 If one of your members votes against, this won’t work.
 It has to be truly unanimous.
 Each and every consent must be included in the minute book.
 Fax or email may be a way to do this.

-We’re all learning new things in this tumultuous time!
+We’re all learning new things in this tumultuous time.
+Whatever course you follow, be sure to consult your attorney!
 Please let us know what steps you take when COVID-19 cancels your meeting, and whether these suggestions are helpful.